Last Updated on

 Each post should be densely informational and focused on helping readers take the next step to leave their contact information for a lead.

 Content that doesn’t serve this purpose can still help you rank, but it’s not helpful to draw in visitors with the wrong intentions.
-To explore that more, let’s return to our example where we’re building a site to target landscapers in Hillsboro.
+To explore that more, let’s return to our example where we’re building a rank and rent site to target landscapers in Hillsboro.

 Let’s say that your research revealed that the installation of gardens was a service without a lot of keyword difficulty.
 Let’s even narrow that down to “Native Plant Gardens”.